pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part1.md

 * GitHub Actions Marketplace: An Ecosytem of GitHub Actions

 ## Modern Apps Ninja Community and Repository
 The [Modern Apps Ninja](https:https://modernapps.ninja/) learning community consists of students and professional cloud native practitioners, learning and working together to apply new cloud native technologies skills.
 A collaborative, community-driven approach to developing and curating content is fundamental to the program mission.
 Community members develop the key content, including: courses, labs and hackathons focused on modern applications and application platforms.
-Experiential learning opportunities are provided through [GitOps](https://www.youtube.com/watch?v=r50tRQjisxw) methodologies embedded throughout courses and on-going administration of the program.
+Experiential learning opportunities are embedded throughout courses and on-going administration of the program.

 ### GitHub
 [GitHub](https://github.com) is more than a source code control system, it is truly a collaboration platform.
 GitHub is well documented and there are many different tutorials to help you get started.
 One of my favorites is the [GitHub Learning Lab](https://lab.github.com/).
 Check it out and join the [Modern Apps Ninja](https:https://modernapps.ninja/) community!